Skip to content

 Baby Toys - Black and White vs. Primary colours

-by Developer Designer 03 Oct 2022
+by Sarah Haines 03 Oct 2022

 As parents, we can quickly get caught up in the whirlwind of buying new playthings and new goodies for our children.
 But did you know that product colour can play an important role in how your baby’s brain functionality and development are stimulated, and even how skills like recognition and vision are impacted?